Freigeist project: "Invisible Architects: Jews, Muslims, and the Construction of Europe"

-Placing Jews and Muslims at the center of Spanish, German, and French nation-state formation, this project questions deep-seated assumptions about the formation of Europe as an exclusively Christian-cum-secular body of nation-states.
-By interweaving comparative-historical analysis, archival research, and interviews with Jewish and Muslim leaders in Spain, Germany, and France, this research group is constructing an alternative socio-legal genealogy from the 15th century to the present, showing the agency of Jews and Muslims in the making of Europe.
-Ultimately, this project pushes the boundaries of how we think about European nation-states, and the idea of Europe as a whole: suggesting that Europe was - and is - not formed in juxtaposition to, but by its ethno-religious minorities.
+Placing Jews and Muslims at the center of Spanish, German, and French societal formation, this project questions deep-seated assumptions about the formation of Europe as an exclusively Christian-cum-secular body of nation-states.
+By interweaving comparative-historical, ethnographic and interview-based research, this project team is constructing an alternative sociocultural genealogy, illuminating the agency of Jews and Muslims in the making of Europe.
+Ultimately, this project pushes the boundaries of how we think about European societies, and the idea of Europe as a whole: suggesting that Europe was - and is - not formed in juxtaposition to, but by its ethno-religious minorities.

 This co-led project focuses on the “Abrahamic stranger,” an insider-outsider positionality shared by Muslims and Jews in Europe.
 It explores the post-WWII German Jewish intellectual terrain, while also turning to a productive conversation between contemporary German Muslim intellectuals and 19th-21st century German Jewish intellectuals, in order to explore the possibilities and limitations of their inclusion in the German academic milieu.